chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 Files Used in This Example
 ----------------------------

+Both files mentioned below are located in the example's folder (``examples/incompressible-flow/2d-nitsche-taylor-couette``).

-- Parameter file with uniform mesh refinement: ``examples/incompressible-flow/2d-nitsche-taylor-couette/uniform-nitsche-taylor-couette.prm``
+- Parameter file with uniform mesh refinement: ``uniform-nitsche-taylor-couette.prm``
-- Parameter file with adaptative mesh refinement: ``examples/incompressible-flow/2d-nitsche-taylor-couette/adaptative-nitsche-taylor-couette.prm``
+- Parameter file with adaptative mesh refinement: ``adaptative-nitsche-taylor-couette.prm``